I am a senior researcher at Microsoft Research Amsterdam working at the intersection between machine learning and chemistry.

-My name is Gregor Simm and I am a postdoctoral fellow working with José Miguel Hernández-Lobato in the Machine Learning Group at the University of Cambridge.
-I am interested in applying Bayesian optimization to accelerate the discovery of novel materials and chemical reactions.
-My research is supported by an Early Postdoc.Mobility fellowship of the Swiss National Science Foundation.
+From 2018 to 2021, I was a research associate working with José Miguel Hernández-Lobato in the Machine Learning Group at the University of Cambridge.
+My research was supported by an Early Postdoc.Mobility fellowship of the Swiss National Science Foundation.

 From 2015 to 2018, I was pursuing my Ph.D. in theoretical chemistry under the supervision of Markus Reiher at ETH Zurich.
 I developed approaches for the exploration of complex chemical reaction networks with error estimation capabilities through the application of Bayesian statistics and machine learning.
 My work was supported by a fellowship of the Fund of the German Chemical Industry.

 I completed my BSc. and MSc. at ETH Zurich in natural sciences (Focus: Chemistry and Physics, with distinction).
 I carried out my master’s project in the group of Alán Aspuru-Guzik at Harvard University, where I applied Gaussian processes to predict the efficiency of organic photovoltaics.